 IEEE Open Access Journal of Power and Energy - Volume 7

-Listed below are the papers that have been published to date in volume 7 of the IEEE Open Access Journal of Power and Energy.
-Papers will be added to the issue throughout the year as they are accepted and finalized.
+Listed below are the papers that were published in volume 7 of the IEEE Open Access Journal of Power and Energy.
 Click on the titles to access the papers in the PES Resource Center.

 - "Small-Signal Stability Analysis of the Interactions Between Voltage Source Converters and DC Current Flow Controllers"